Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: Iterations of along a well-founded order

 \section{Iterations of ${\mathbb P}(\mathcal F)$ along a well-founded order}

+Our aim is to prove an iteration theorem for the forcing notion ${\mathbb P}(\mathcal F)$ along any well-founded partial order, for a fixed filter $\FF$.
+More precisely, for a fixed {\em definition of a filter $\FF$}.
+We may say, such as in our main example,``$\FF$ is the filter of the co-bounded subsets of $\kappa$'' and then $\name{\FF}$ names what we obtain by unravelling this definition in the extension.

-.
-Our aim is to prove an iteration theorem for the forcing notion ${\mathbb P}(\mathcal F)$ along any well-founded order.
-We note that for the notion of iteration of $\mathbb P(\mathcal F)$ to make sense, we have to assume that $\mathcal F$ remains a $(<\kappa)$-complete filter on $\kappa$ after forcing with a $(<\kappa)$-closed forcing (to be precise, a strongly $(<\kappa)$-closed $B$-$\kappa$-proper forcing).
-This is assured in particular, if $\mathcal F$ does not get any new elements after such forcing.
-An example of such a filter is the co-bounded filter on $\kappa$.
-From this point we let $\FF$ stand for such a filter.
-Hence we recall our assumptions:
+Therefore, for the notion of iteration of $\mathbb P(\mathcal F)$ to make sense, we must assume that $\name{\mathcal F}$ remains a $(<\kappa)$-complete filter on $\kappa$ after forcing with any $(<\kappa)$-closed forcing (to be precise, any strongly $(<\kappa)$-closed $B$-$\kappa$-proper forcing).
+This is guaranteed, in particular, if $\mathcal F$ is a ground-model filter which gains no new elements after such forcing.
+Since the forcing is $(<\kappa)$-closed, it adds no sequences of length $<\kappa$ of ground-model objects.
+Hence $\name{\mathcal F}_G$ is literally the same filter as it was in the ground model and it remains $(<\kappa)$-complete.